didux-io/Didux-Quake/README.md

 * multichannel sound using OpenAL
 * server side multiview demos and GTV capabilities

-For building Smilo Quake, consult the INSTALL file.
+For building Didux Quake, consult the INSTALL file.

-For information on using and configuring Smilo Quake, refer to client and server manuals available in doc/ subdirectory.
+For information on using and configuring Didux Quake, refer to client and server manuals available in doc/ subdirectory.

 Credits